maksym-shunder/default-wp-theme/README.md

 ### 4. Maintenance Mode

 Activate maintenance mode through the ACF options page **Global Settings** → `maintenance_mode` field.

 When the mode is active, all users (except administrators) will be redirected to the `/maintenance` page.

 ### 5. Disable WooCommerce Payments

-If you need to temporarily disable the ability to make purchases, use the option in **Global Settings** → `disable_payments` field.
+If you need to temporarily disable the ability to make purchases, use the option in * *Global Settings** → `disable_payments` field.

 ## 🎨 Custom Gutenberg Blocks

 The theme supports creating custom Gutenberg blocks with ACF fields.
-Example blocks:

-- `example-block` — basic block example
-- `video-block` — video block

 **Block structure:**